 Air (Vapors are heavier than air): Samples are collected using appropriate solid phase absorbent media (tubes) or air sampler (e.g., SUMMA canister) at breathing zone level (~5 ft.) to assess inhalation exposure.
 To assess off gassing from surfaces and at ground levels, collect air samples at ~6 in. above the ground.
 Concurrent air sampling and monitoring of air and air particulates during response activities is recommended for both total As and L-1, using high-volume samplers or other appropriate equipment.
+Concurrent air monitoring for HD is also recommended.

-Water: Water should be collected in appropriate containers with addition of appropriate de-chlorinating agents and preservatives to minimize L-1 degradation and hydrolysis prior to analysis.
-Concurrent air monitoring for L-1 and total As is recommended.
+Water: Water should be collected in appropriate containers with addition of appropriate de-chlorinating agents and preservatives to minimize HL degradation and hydrolysis prior to analysis.
+Concurrent air monitoring for L-1, total As, and HD is recommended.

-Soil: For localized "hot spot" areas where soil deposition may occur (i.e., neat liquid, aerosol, or liquid droplets), surface soil samples should be taken from a non-vegetated area to a depth of less than one inch.
+Soil: For localized "hot spot" areas where soil deposition may occur (i.e., neat liquid, aerosol or liquid droplets), surface soil samples should be taken from a non-vegetated area to a depth of less than one inch.
 Sub-surface soil samples are typically not necessary unless a large amount of liquid was poured on the ground, or if an underlying aquifer is endangered.
-Concurrent air monitoring for L-1 and total As is recommended.
+Concurrent air monitoring for L-1, total As, and HD is recommended.

-Surface Wipes: Wipe samples are often desired to indicate absence of L-1 or total As on non-porous surfaces.
-Concurrent air monitoring for L-1 and total As is recommended.
+Surface Wipes: Wipe samples are often desired to indicate absence of HL (as L-1, total As, and HD) on non-porous surfaces.
+Concurrent air monitoring for L-1, total As, and HD is recommended.

-Bulk: For hot spot areas where liquid L-1 deposition may occur on porous surfaces (e.g., concrete, asphalt), actual pieces (chips) or cores of contaminated surface may be obtained using appropriate tools (scabbling, coring, or drills) for subsequent laboratory extraction analysis for L-1 and total As.
-Bulk samples of suspected sink materials may be recommended to rule out secondary vapor phase disposition or absorption of L-1 and total As into these materials.
-Concurrent air monitoring for L-1 and total As is recommended.
+Bulk: For hot spot areas where liquid HL deposition may occur on porous surfaces (e.g., concrete, asphalt), actual pieces (chips) or cores of contaminated surface may be obtained using appropriate tools (scabbling, coring, or drills) for subsequent laboratory extraction analysis for L-1, total As, and HD.
+Bulk samples of suspected sink materials may be recommended to rule out secondary vapor phase disposition or absorption of L-1, total As, and HD into these materials.
+Concurrent air monitoring for L-1, total As, and HD is recommended.

-Other Sample Matrices: Contact EPA/HO-EOC at 202-564-3850 for sampling instructions.
+Other Sample Matrices: Contact EPA/HQ-EOC at 202-564-3850 for sampling instructions.